 Some of the mulches can even provide harborage for some cockroaches and rodents, and provide food for termites.
 Interestingly, even the color of the mulch that is used can make a difference in its attraction to pests.
 (See Mulch Color Can Impact Insect Control for more information.)

 Because of this, it is important that organic mulch not be laid near the foundation of the home.

 Rather a “free zone” of at least six inches should be maintained.
 While it is best to leave this zone bare, it can be filled in with small amounts of non-organic mulches (gravel, stone, rock, etc.) for aesthetic landscaping.
-It is also important that the ground be graded away from the foundation of the home (or any building) prior to placing any mulch.
+It is also important that the ground is graded away from the foundation of the home (or any building) before placing any mulch.
 This enables water to run off away from the structure instead of toward it.

 Another difference between organic and non-organic mulches are their longevity.
 Because organic mulches do decompose to benefit the soil, this also means that they will not last as long and need to be replaced more often.
 While non-organic mulches do not provide the soil-nutrient benefits of organic mulches, they will last longer because they do not break down.
 Additionally, non-organic mulches are much less likely to attract above-ground pests, though their insulation of the soil can still create harborage areas for below-ground pests (such as termites).

-However, you also don't want the layer to be too shallow, or you will defeat the purpose of its use, or, likely, make it more necessary to first place a plastic or other fabric sheet/cloth before placing the mulch, use a herbicide, or hand-pull any weeds that grow up through the mulch.
+However, you don't want the layer to be too shallow, or you will defeat the purpose of its use.
+You would likely make it more necessary to first place a plastic or other fabric sheet/cloth before placing the mulch, use an herbicide, or hand-pull any weeds that grow up through the mulch.